reflex-dev/reflex-web/docs/styling/theming.md

 ### Specific Shades of Palettes

-To access a specific shade of color from the theme, you can use the `rx.color'.
+To access a specific shade of color from the theme, you can use the `rx.color`.
 When switching to light and dark themes, the color will automatically change.

 Shades can be accessed by using the color name and the shade number.
 The shade number ranges from 1 to 12.
 Additionally, they can have their alpha value set by using the `True` parameter it defaults to `False`.